Škoda Yeti: Overview

+The Yeti has a 0.37 drag coefficient.

+The vehicle platform is mainly inherited from the second-generation Skoda Octavia.
+The rear part is from the fifth-generation Volkswagen Golf 4Motion, and some parts are specific.

 The four-wheel drive variants utilised the fourth generation Haldex Traction multi plate clutch to transmit the drive to the rear wheels, and all drive layouts include fully independent multi link rear suspension first seen on the Volkswagen Golf Mk5 to complement the fully independent front suspension.
 The all wheel drive Yeti cars featured Off Road button to switch all assistance systems to a special off-road setting, e.g. the accelerator responded less sensitively.

 A set of Off-Road functions included also a hill descent control, that used sensitive braking to maintain a constant speed descending steep slopes, regardless of whether the vehicle was in any of the gears from one to three, reverse, or neutral.

 The Škoda Yeti was awarded a five star safety rating by the European New Car Assessment Programme (Euro NCAP).
 It scored 92% for adult occupant protection in the frontal and side crash tests, 78% for child occupant protection and 46% in the pedestrian safety test.[8]
 It also scored 71% for default Safety Assist equipment, as the range came with driver/passenger seatbelt reminders as standard.

 It also included Electronic Stability Programme (ESP) with Anti-lock Braking System (ABS), Hydraulic Brake Assist (HBA), Anti-Slip Regulation (ASR) – which is currently standard equipment on most variants throughout Europe and optional on others.
 Protection against whiplash injury in the rear impact (whiplash) test was also good.

 The Yeti could be ordered with up to 9 airbags (dual front, front side torso, rear side torso, side curtain, and driver's knee airbag).

 In most of Europe, the Yeti was available with three different trim levels: Experience, Ambition and Track (or Active in some markets).
 However, in the United Kingdom, it was available in five trim levels, E, S, SE, SE Plus and Elegance.
 In India, it was available in "Active", "Ambition" (also called "Ambiente") and "Elegance" trims.

 An extensive list of standard and extras was available, incl. bi xenon headlamps with AFS, front/rear proximity sensors, automatic park assist system, tyre pressure monitoring system, navigation system with large 6.5” colour touch screen display and 30 GB hard drive, electrically adjustable seat and mirrors, rain sensor, front heated seats and a large tilt/slide two piece panoramic sunroof.

 Safety

-In May 2017 Škoda Australia advised that a software update had been released by VW for DSG transmissions to reduce wear in the dual clutch assemblies.
+In May 2017, Škoda Australia advised that a software update had been released by VW for DSG transmissions to reduce wear in the dual clutch assemblies.
 This is achieved by automatically disengaging the clutch without warning when the clutch temperature reaches 200°C. This design change also introduces a variable delayed throttle response and shuddering in first gear as "normal operation".